 Reduced flexibility and employee morale

 It can cause employees to feel undervalued because they cannot participate in meaningful change.
 This environment leads to a decline in employee motivation and job satisfaction because employees feel disconnected from the organization’s mission and goals.
-Over time, this results in higher turnover rates, which impacts the organization’s performance and growth.
+Over time, this results in higher turnover rates, impacting the organization’s performance and growth.

 Key takeaways of a vertical organizational structure

-The traditional vertical organization model might seem outdated compared with flat structures.
-But it still holds its place in certain contexts.
+The traditional vertical organization model might seem outdated compared with flat structures, but it still holds its place in certain contexts.
 These are industries that thrive on consistency and a clear command chain.
 This hierarchical structure, if managed well, can lead to business efficiency and clarity, which benefits the business’s mission and its employees.

 Adopting a vertical structure depends on the industry’s nature and the company’s size.
 It also depends on the strategic vision of its leaders.
 You need to find the balance that allows a business to stand tall while being agile enough to navigate change.